 Our contributor Abby Spector, who is majoring in Feminine/Gender/Sexuality Studies at Wesleyan University, confesses her love for body hair:

 I am not going to judge silky-smooth-shaved ladies.
-But here are ten reasons I do NOT own a razor And yes, this means legs, vag, and — gasp — armpit hair.
+But here are ten reasons I do NOT own a razor And yes, this means legs, pubic, and — gasp — armpit hair.
+I let myself run wild and free the way nature intended (deal with it!).

 - Why should I?
 I don’t like razor burn or the spiky feeling of leg hairs emerging from dry skin.